-We offer two different styles of morning worship service at All Saints’ – one more traditional at 9am, and the other quite informal at 10.30am.
-Each service is structured around sung worship, biblical teaching and prayer.
+We offer two different styles of morning worship service at All Saints’ – one a bit more traditional at 9am, and the other pretty informal at 10.30am.
+Each service is structured around sung worship, teaching from the Bible and prayer.
 At 10.30am there are children’s and youth groups in term-time.
 Tea and coffee are served after every morning service.
 Then there are other formats in the afternoon and evening.
 Fuller details of our services are listed below.

 9.00am – Traditional

 This is a more structured Common Worship service with songs and hymns played on a keyboard or a small trio of musicians.
 Occasionally, about six times a year, a choral group and organ lead the sung worship.
 One service a month is Service of the Word but most are Holy Communion.
 The service lasts one hour.
 Tea and coffee are served in the Centre afterwards.

 10.30am – Informal

 This service is particularly popular with families.
 It is quite informal and the gifts of the Holy Spirit are encouraged.
 Worship at this service is led by a contemporary band.
 The focus here is worship, Bible teaching and prayer ministry, although there is a simple Holy Communion once a month.
 The service lasts for about an hour and a half and there is provision for young people and children.
 Once a month (usually the third Sunday of the month) there is a shorter Engage Service, which has a ‘family’ feel.
 On most Sundays, there is a prepared programme for all ages from 0-18.
 Tea and coffee are served in the hall afterwards.

 On occasions (for example during summer holidays, on Christmas Day and at our Annual General Meeting service) we join our two morning congregations together for one service at 10.00am.
 Full notice of this is given through this web site, the notices and weekly information sheet.